 Newland's looks as if he's about to faint.
-Mrs. Mingott looks out at the lawn.
+Mrs. Mingott looks out at the lawn, but there is no answer.
 She raps on the floor with her stick and a MAID comes in.

-MAID (entering) I seen Miss Ellen going down the path to the shore.
+MAID I seen Miss Ellen going down the path to the shore.